 The NSPC is attempting to address this shortage of qualified string teachers with a plan that establishes teacher-training programs at universities throughout the country.
-Since it is the responsibility of one generation to pass on our culture and musical heritage to the next, the NSPC is working to insure the future of string players by increasing the number of young people who will be playing stringed instruments and experiencing the joys of music-making.
-The NSPC is also working to insure that there are sufficient numbers of teachers, in communities all over the country, who will be able to teach these children the art and technique of playing stringed instruments.
+Since it is the responsibility of one generation to pass on our culture and musical heritage to the next, the NSPC is working to ensure the future of a diverse number of string players by increasing the number of young people who will be playing stringed instruments and experiencing the joys of music-making in all types of communities across the United States.
+The NSPC is also working to ensure that there are sufficient numbers of teachers, in every state, who will be able to teach these children the art and technique of playing stringed instruments.

 The NSPC supports the creation and growth of String Projects at universities across the country.
 These String Projects provide practical hands-on training for undergraduate string education majors during their college years and give children the opportunity to study a stringed instrument.